Aditya0Mishra/github-final-project/CONTRIBUTING.md

 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

-##Contributing Guidelines

-Thank you for your interest in contributing to this project!

 ## Suggesting Changes

 We welcome your ideas and contributions!
 If you'd like to propose a change, please follow these steps: